tomwhartung/jmws_accoutrements/doc/ubuntu/2025e-fresh_REinstall_ubuntu_24.04-martha/1-REinstall_ubuntu_24.04-martha.md

   **- TBD...**
 - ==================

-## Install Essential Packages - Command Line
+## Update and Reboot - Command Line

 Open terminal and install as root: